FLU AND COVID VACCINES - CHILDREN AGED 12 - 15

 Radbrook Green Surgery CQC inspection

 IMPORTANT NEWS - action required:

-We are now using ‘Patient Access’ for booking appointments and ordering of REPEAT medication.
+We are now using ‘Patient Access’ (see brown icon on the home page opposite) for booking appointments and ordering of REPEAT medication.

 Please register for this service by coming in to the practice and asking the receptionist for a registration letter which will give you your unique registration details.
 You will need to bring in ID (e.g. Passport or Driving licence).